The Clever Coffee Dripper has gotten a lot of buzz. The claim is that it offers the best of Drip and French Press, without the drawbacks of either.

-- Design does not fit most of my coffee cups (the cups are too wide).
+- The design does not fit most of my coffee cups (the cups are too wide).

-- Design does not fit most of my thermoses (the thermos is too narrow).
+- The design does not fit most of my thermoses (the thermos is too narrow).

 - No insulation, which results in coffee being a little cooler than I would like, especially with longer steeping times.

-- Dripper and Coaster slide around too much because of the slick plastic.
+- The dripper and Coaster slide around too much because of the slick plastic.
 Some anti-slip material would be a nice addition.

 Mugs that don’t work for the Clever.